Cybernetic1/GIRL/README.md

 * Structure of a Rule
 * Flow Chart for Generating Random Logic Formulas
 * Scoring of Rules
-* Score Update from the Reinforcement-Learning Perspective
+* Score Updating from the Reinforcement-Learning Perspective
 * Running the Code
 * Why It Fails to Converge?

 [3.
 Rete algorithm](https://github.com/Cybernetic1/GIRL#3-rete-algorithm)

 * Understanding Rete
+* Implementation Details
+* For Each Game Move (play_1_move function)
-* How to run the Rete tests
+* Trying the Rete Demos

 [4.
 Graphical Interface for Tic Tac Toe](https://github.com/Cybernetic1/GIRL#5-graphical-interface-for-tic-tac-toe)